-2.3 Telescopes and Mounts
+2.3.
+Telescopes and Mounts

-2.3.1 The Portable 14-Inch Telescopes
+2.3.1.
+The Portable 14 Inch Telescopes

-The choice of 14-inch telescopes was a compromise between the opposing goals of (a) maximizing the signal-to-noise ratio during an occultation and (b) maintaining the portability of the telescope.
-The PHOT systems include four 14-inch Meade Schmidt-Cassegrain telescopes.
+The choice of 14 inch telescopes was a compromise between the opposing goals of (1) maximizing the S/N during an occultation and (2) maintaining the portability of the telescope.
+The PHOT systems include four 14 inch Meade Schmidt-Cassegrain telescopes.
 These telescopes have a focal length of 3750 mm in a relatively compact form.
-The combined weight of the tripod, fork mount and optical tube assembly is about 190 lb.
+The combined weight of the tripod, fork mount, and optical tube assembly is about 190 lb.

 At the time that these telescopes were purchased, there were telescopes of similar aperture being sold by competing vendors.
-Except for the Alt-Az Meade telescopes, all comparable telescopes used German equatorial mounts and therefore unacceptable for occultation work.
-German equatorial mounts cannot track an object across its hour angle = 0 position without "flipping the telescope over the pier" first.
-The ability the telescope to track objects across the sky without interruption was an essential requirement for occultation observations.
-The chief disadvantage of Alt-Az systems, the need for an image rotator for long exposures, is not relevant to occultation work.
-(Even with image rotation, it is a simple matter to identify the approximate positions of the occultation star and the comparison stars with - sometimes we use known offsets (and known rotation angles) from the brightest star in the frame.
-Once the approximate positions are known, our photometry pipeline determines sub-pixel centroids for stars and extracts their fluxes.)
+Except for the altitude-azimuth (alt-az) Meade telescopes, all comparable telescopes used German equatorial mounts and were therefore unacceptable for occultation work.
+German equatorial mounts cannot track an object as its hour angle crosses zero without stopping to move the telescope over the pier.
+The ability of the telescope to track objects across the sky without interruption was an essential requirement for occultation observations.
+The chief disadvantage of alt-az systems, the need for an image rotator for long exposures, is not relevant to occultation work.
+(Even with image rotation, it is a simple matter to identify the approximate positions of the occultation star and the comparison stars-sometimes we use known offsets [and known rotation angles] from the brightest star in the frame.
+Once the approximate positions are known, our photometry pipeline determines subpixel centroids for stars and extracts their fluxes).